• Skip to primary navigation

 Note:

-• Usually, we can use the collection to hold and transfer objects from one location to another location.
+• Usually, we can use the collection to hold and transfer objects from one location to another.

-• Whereas ArrayList and vector classes implement a random access interface, Because of that when we are trying to access any random element from ArrayList and Vector, we can access with the same speed.
+• Whereas ArrayList and vector classes implement a random access interface, when we are trying to access any random element from ArrayList and Vector, we can access it with the same speed.

 Random access Interface

-• Random access interface present in Java.util package and it does not contain any methods.
+• Random access interface is present in Java.util package and contains no methods.

-• It is a marker interface, so whenever needed, the required ability will be provided automatically by JVM.
+• It is a marker interface, so JVM will automatically provide the required ability whenever needed.

-• ArrayList is the best choice if your frequent operation is retrieval operation.
-(Because of ArrayList implement random access interface)
+• ArrayList is the best choice if your frequent operation is a retrieval operation.
+(Because ArrayList implements a random access interface)

-• ArrayList is not the correct choice if our frequent operation is the insertion and deletion of the element in the middle.
+• ArrayList is not the correct choice if our frequent operation inserts and deletes the element in the middle.

 Iterator Interface

 This interface provides methods by which we can iterate collection elements.
-For that, we need to create an Iterator instance, and by using that, we can iterate the collection elements and also by using an iterator, you can remove the elements from the collection.
+For that, we need to create an Iterator instance, and we can iterate the collection elements.
+Also, using an iterator, you can remove the elements from the collection.

 ListIterator Interface